 There the angel of the Lord appeared to him as a flame coming from the middle of a bush.
 Moses saw that the bush was on fire but that it was not burning up.
 5 God said, 'Do not come any closer.
 Take off your sandals, because you are standing on holy ground.'
 (Exodus 3)

 Moses' eye is caught by a flame (verse 2) that does not consume a bush.
 A voice calls to him and proclaims that He is the God of his fathers Abraham, Isaac, and Jacob (verse 6).
 Clearly, the voice in the bush is speaking as a divine Being.
 In verse 14 of the same chapter it is revealed "I AM" is his name.
-This designation of 'I AM' is the same one, many years later, Jesus Christ will apply to himself.
+This designation of 'I AM' is the same one Jesus Christ will apply to himself.

 Leading the Israelites to the Promised Land

 Behold, I send an Angel before you to keep you in the way and to bring you into the place which I have prepared.
 Beware of Him and obey His voice; do not provoke Him, for He will not pardon your transgressions; for My name is in Him . . .
-For My Angel will go before you and bring you in to the Amorites and the Hittites and the Perizzites and the Canaanites and the Hivites and the Jebusites . . .
+For My Angel will go before you . . .
 (Exodus 23)

 God, after Israel sins by making and worshipping a golden calf, decides to have an angel go with them (Exodus 33:2-3).
-Due to a strong intercession by Moses God agrees to keep his initial promise: He will go with the children of Israel (Exodus 33:15-17).
-All this again strongly implies that the angelic being of Exodus 33 is lesser than the Being mentioned in Exodus 23.
-Paul the apostle would later state that "the spiritual rock" that went with ancient Israel was none other than Jesus Christ (1Corinthians 10:4).
+Due to a strong intercession by Moses, he agrees to keep his initial promise.
+He will go with the children of Israel (Exodus 33:15-17).
+Paul the apostle would later state that "the spiritual rock" that went with ancient Israel was none other than the Lord Jesus Christ (1Corinthians 10:4).

-All of this information begs one simple question: WHY would God choose to reveal Himself to man as the "angel of the Lord?"
-These appearances of Jesus before his birth first show that the Creator is a personal Being who loves and cares about those he has created.
-They also satisfy the need people have for fellowship and encouragement.
-They are also used to specially call people for an important purpose like Moses and Gideon.
-They are also an important part of God's relationship with those who are faithful to him like Abraham.
-In the final analysis, these appearances were part of God's advance proclamation of the coming of his son as the Messiah.
+All of this information begs one simple question: WHY would God choose to reveal Himself to man as the angel of the Lord?
+These appearances of Jesus before his birth shows that the Creator is a personal Being who loves and cares about those he has created.
+In the final analysis, these appearances were part of the Father's advance proclamation of the coming of his son as the Messiah.